bennettslin/yearlings_bobtail_app/TEMP_NOTES.md

     * https://github.com/gatsbyjs/gatsby/issues/14333
 * At the very least, get rid of Admin styles

+# Bugs
+* Cremated tree does jumpy thing.
+* Weird tooltip issue on pitch page.
+Tooltip changes position when hover and key at same time.
+* When changing song through just index number, UI seems to reload?
+But only when full path is not given.

 # Nice UI TODO:
 * Remove depth shading from slant direction cubes?
-* Cremated tree does jumpy thing.
-* When changing song through just index number, UI seems to reload?
-But not when full path is given.

 # Annotation edit TODO:
 * Establish what exactly makes for a narrative, backstory, and observation.